simontarzi/oceanrace/README.md

 In the official microparticle csv, the latitude and longitude coordinates have been swapped, this was manually corrected.

-Meteorological data has not been uploaded to github because of it's size.
-It has to be downloaded directly from the link at the bottom.
-The oceanrace.py has to be set to the folder, and will ingest all the csv within the folder.
+Meteorological data has not been uploaded to github because of it's size, it can be downloaded directly via the link at the bottom.
+The oceanrace_ingestion.py has to be pointing to the directory which contains the meteorological csvs, and will ingest all the csv in the folder.

 ## Important